makersacademy/news-summary-challenge/README.md

 ## Brief

-The app will grab headlines from the Guardian newspaper API and display them on a page.
-Each of the 10 news articles shows the corrosponding image of the story above.
-Clicking on a headline will show **a summary of the article.**
+The app will grab the top 10 headlines from the Guardian newspaper API and display them on the homepage.
+Each of the 10 news articles shows the corrosponding image of the story above the link.
+Clicking on the link will take you to the news article on the Guardian Website. **Summary?**

 ```
 As a busy politician